-(l) Details of the quality control and management standards, and how the effectiveness of management measures will be monitored, assessed and reviewed, including list of reporting deliverables to the Authority and time schedule, plans for real-time reporting of environmental data to the Authority, internal and external auditing and reporting of environmental performance, and including the frequency of the review of the performance of the Environmental Management and Monitoring Plan for the purposes of Regulation 51;
+(o) Details of the quality control and management standards, and how the effectiveness of management measures will be monitored, assessed and reviewed, including list of reporting deliverables to the Authority and time schedule, plans for real-time reporting of environmental data to the Authority, internal and external auditing and reporting of environmental performance, and including the frequency of the review of the performance of the Environmental Management and Monitoring Plan for the purposes of Regulation 51;

-(m) A description of the monitoring technology and system to be deployed, in accordance with Good Industry Practice and Best Available Techniques, reflecting the types of data and formats to be collected and monitored, the use of remote monitoring technology and the types of data available in real time together with a description of the procedures for providing the Authority and the sponsoring State or States access to the monitoring system and data for the purposes of monitoring compliance with the Environmental Management and Monitoring Plan and collection of data;
+(p) A description of the monitoring technology and system to be to be implemented, including the types of data to be collected and monitored, and frequency of monitoring, in accordance with Good Industry Practice and Best Available Techniques, reflecting the types of data and formats to be collected and monitored, the use of remote monitoring technology and the types of data available in real time together with a description of the procedures for providing the Authority and the Sponsoring State or States access to the monitoring system and data for the purposes of monitoring compliance with the Environmental Management and Monitoring Plan and collection of data;

-(n) Details of the training programme for all persons engaged or to be engaged in activities in the project area;
+(q) Details of the training programme for all persons engaged or to be engaged in activities in the project area;

-(o) Details of discharges, including those defined and regulated by relevant rules and regulations issued by the International Maritime Organization, within the project area;
+(r) Details of discharges, including those defined and regulated by relevant rules and regulations issued by the International Maritime Organization, within the project area;

-(p) Details of ongoing consultation with other users of the Marine Environment;
+(s) Details of ongoing consultation with other users of the Marine Environment;

-(p)bis Details of arrangements made or planned with other marine users, with the aim to ensure due regard to each other’s rights and activities.
+(s)bis Details of arrangements made or planned with other marine users, with the aim to ensure due regard to each other’s rights and activities.

-(q) Details of any practicable restoration and rehabilitation of the project area;
+(t) Details of any practicable restoration and rehabilitation of the project area and the monitoring of their success;

-(r) A plan for further research and studies;
+(u) A plan for further research and studies;

-(r)bis Detail of the process and measures to be taken in case of non - compliance with the Environmental Monitoring and Management Plan.
+(u)bis Detail of the process and measures to be taken in case of non - compliance with the Environmental Monitoring and Management Plan.

-(r)bis A description of the measures that will be taken to address non-compliance with the Environmental Monitoring and Management Plan, including reporting, recording and response action protocols;
+(u)ter A description of the measures that will be taken to address non-compliance with the Environmental Monitoring and Management Plan, including reporting, recording and response action protocols;

-(r)ter A description of the document control system that will be used for environmental management documentation;
+(u)quart A description of the document control system that will be used for environmental management documentation;

-(s) Details of reporting requirements and timing including details of the methodology to be applied to ensure that monitoring data submitted are provided in an accessible and interpretable format consistent with best scientific practices; and
+(v) Details of reporting requirements and timing (<2 years) including details of the methodology to be applied to ensure that monitoring data submitted are provided in an accessible and interpretable format consistent with best scientific practices; and

-(t) An overview program (list) of all proposed activities
+(x) An overview program (list) of all proposed activities

 Annex VIII